Sifchain/sifnode/docs/chainOps/standalone/tutorials/betanet.md

 *You will need to have tokens (rowan) on your account in order to become a validator.*

-2. Run the following command to become a validator (from within the container):
+2. Run the following command to become a validator:

 ```
 sifnodecli tx staking create-validator \